The Cockapoo Temperament and Personality

 The Cockapoo first grew in popularity in the 1960s.
 Interestingly enough, the first Cockapoo may have actually come about accidentally.

 However, once people realized that Cockapoos were intelligent, low maintenance, and easygoing dogs, the mixed breed took off.
 In fact, Cockapoos are one of the few “designer” dogs that people don’t really surrender.
 Once you have a Cockapoo, you generally tend to have a Cockapoo for life.

 Cockapoo Appearance and Diversity

-A crossbred dog like you get when you mix a Cocker Spaniel and a Poodle, can have an entire litter of pups that look nothing like one another.
+A crossbred dog like that which you get when you mix a Cocker Spaniel and a Poodle can have an entire litter of pups that look nothing like one another.
 And it’s that diversity that people love.

-There can be red curly coats mixed with brown fluffy coats and they share the same parentage.
+There can be red curly coats mixed with brown fluffy coats, and yet they all share the same parentage.
+How crazy is that?

 Training and Socialization

 Because they are smart and generally love being around kids, dogs and even cats, the Cockapoo temperament lends itself well to training and socialization.
 This makes your job a lot easier!